 The high-voltage substation equipment would include transformers that would be connected through circuit breakers to a jumper link located within the fenced boundary of the high-voltage substation to deliver power to the point of interconnection at the adjacent switchyard.
 The high-voltage substation would include a control house and a parking area for utility vehicles.
-The high-voltage substation would generally be an unstaffed facility, except in cases of maintenance and repair activities.
+The highvoltage substation would generally be an unstaffed facility, except in cases of maintenance and repair activities.

+The high-voltage substation would require a fenced-in footprint of approximately 220 feet by 320 feet (1.6 acres).
+An additional approximately 1.0-acre area of disturbance would be required for site grading and clearing around the perimeter of the fenced-in footprint.
+The total disturbed area associated with the high-voltage substation would be approximately 2.5 acres.
 The cleared area surrounding the high-voltage substation and the area inside the high-voltage substation fence would be covered with gravel.
-An eight-foot tall security fence consisting of 6-foot-tall chain-link fencing topped with an additional 2 feet of security wire would be installed around the perimeter of the high-voltage substation site.
-A 30,000-gallon water tank dedicated for firefighting purposes would be installed at the high-voltage substation.
-The high-voltage substation would include a contiguous fuel modification zone from 100 feet outside the perimeter fence inward onto the pad area.
+An 8-foot tall security fence consisting of 6-foot-tall chain-link fencing topped with an additional 2 feet of security wire would be installed around the perimeter of the high-voltage substation site.
+Three 10,000-gallon water tanks dedicated for firefighting purposes would be installed near the high-voltage substation.
+The high-voltage substation would include a contiguous fuel modification zone 50 feet outside the perimeter fence (approximately 100 feet from the electrical components).
 The high-voltage substation pad area would be free of vegetation around all electrical equipment.
 The high-voltage substation fence and the gravel area within the fence would be grounded.
-The high-voltage substation would require a fenced-in footprint of approximately 220 feet by 320 feet (1.6 acres).
-An additional, approximately 1.0-acre area of disturbance would be required for site grading and clearing around the perimeter of the fenced-in footprint.
-The total disturbed area associated with the high-voltage substation would be approximately 2.5 acres.